0xCompute/rubidity/uniswap/REWARDS.md

 We're testing a new router that charges a fee and pays out rewards to:

-- LP Providers
+- Liquidity Providers (LP)
 - Top Swappers
 - Protocol Maintainers

 Help us test this exciting feature and make FacetSwap even more "reward"ing!

-To earn LP Rewards:
+To earn liquidity provider (LP) Rewards:

 - Provide liquidity and get LP tokens.